How Will Your Teen Behave When the SHTF?

 Will your teen behave like…well, a teen…when the SHTF?

-I watched the National Geographic show American Blackout on Sunday night with a friend.
-This part in particular got us thinking about the psychology of teenagers and young adults.
+Did you ever watch the National Geographic show American Blackout?
+This part, in particular, got me thinking about the psychology of teenagers and young adults.

 Let’s be realistic about teenagers.